h01ger/piuparts/README.txt

  the tarball to keep the chroot for the basic install/purge testing.
 If the tarball doesn't exist, the slave creates it.

+* "basetgz-directory" is the directory where "chroot-tgz" (or the automatically selected default name) is located.
+The default is '.'.

 * "upgrade-test-distros" is the space delimited list of distributions the slave should use for testing upgrades between distributions (i.e., Debian versions).
 Using "partial"